pavan2198/fifo_verification_project/README.md

-# My FIFO Design Project
+# My Synchronous FIFO Design and Verification Project

 This is the project for my SoC Design Lab, where I built and tested a 16-bit synchronous FIFO.